- Home

-It can be difficult to decide on the best use of this money for you, and you don’t have to withdraw it all at once – or at all if you don’t want to.
-After all, taking a chunk out of your pension will have a big impact on your future retirement income, particularly if you take a tax-free lump sum when stock markets are down.
+It can be difficult to decide how best to use this money, and you don’t have to withdraw it all at once – or at all if you don’t want to.
+After all, taking a chunk out of your pension will have a big impact on your future retirement income, particularly if you take your tax-free lump sum when stock markets are down.

 Some of the other uses of this money include everyday spending (14%), paying for a short term holiday (13%) or a longer term break (7%).